Becoming a Real Estate Agent Can Boost Your House Flipping Career

 Another significant benefit to real estate agents flipping houses is the amount of industry knowledge you stand to gain.
 So the question is not can real estate agents flip houses - they absolutely should flip houses because of the in-depth knowledge that can be gained through the process.

-When it comes to real estate, any way to distinguish yourself from other agents is the secret to success.
-There’s a sea of competition, and the current popularity of house flipping, those looking to get into this particular niche will need all of the help they can get.
+When it comes to real estate, distinguishing yourself from other agents is the secret to success.
+There’s a sea of competition, and with the current popularity of house flipping, those looking to get into this particular niche will need all of the help they can get.
 A real estate license will set you apart, allow you to earn more money, and enable you to put your house flipping knowledge to broader use within the industry.
+Additionally, earning your license sets you up to pursue more lucrative opportunities, such as real estate investing.
+Whatever your business plan is, holding a real estate license can make your dreams more accessible.

 Network With Real Estate Professionals and Contractors

 Networking in real estate is a must.
+That's why it's worth looking into joining the National Association of REALTORS® (NAR).
 No matter your niche, knowing the people of influence in your community is another great way to set yourself up for success.
-To get started in flipping houses, knowing the right professionals can greatly benefit your career.
-Your network can get more eyes on the properties you’ve flipped and are looking to sell.
-But before you sell the property, you need to “flip” it.
+When you start flipping houses, knowing the right professionals can pump up your profit margin.
+Your network can get more eyes on the properties you’ve flipped and are looking to sell or help connect you with a group of real estate investors.
+But before you list properties, you need to “flip” them.
 In other words, you need to know not just who are contractors in your area, but who are the most reliable and trustworthy contractors to bring onto your project.

-When you first start out flipping houses, making these connections is difficult.
-If you’re a part of a network of professionals, they could steer in the right direction when it comes to which contractors to use.
-After getting your real estate license to gain industry knowledge, networking is the next ingredient to make your flipping career as great as it can be.
+When you first start out flipping houses, making these connections can be difficult.
+If you’re a part of a network of professionals, they refer you to quality contractors.
+After getting your real estate license and gaining industry knowledge, networking is the next ingredient to make your flipping career as great as it can be.

 Obtain Access to the Multiple Listing Service

 You have “flipped” your property, and it’s finally ready to hit the market.
 Your networking with real estate professionals and contractors paid off, and everything is looking great - so, what’s the next step for real estate agents flipping houses?
-Posting your flipped property on the Multiple Listing Service (MLS) is the best way to get your listing in front of possible buyers.
+Posting your flipped property on the Multiple Listing Service (MLS) is the best way to find potential homebuyers and snag the purchase price you're seeking.
 This software allows real estate agents to search for listings from other members of the MLS.
-To bring back that key question, “Should I get a real estate license to flip houses?”
-To gain access to the MLS, you need a real estate license.
-So while we simply recommend that you get your real estate license to flip houses, this is one area in which licensure is required.
+For those still wondering if they should get a real estate license to flip houses, the answer is yes.
+After all, you need a real estate license to access the MLS.
+So while we simply recommend that you get your real estate license to flip houses, you'll need to have your license in order to access this crucial tool.

 How to Become a Real Estate Agent

 Now that you know why you should get a real estate license to flip houses, how do you become a real estate agent?
-The five steps below will guide you through the process to become a real estate agent.
-Typically the process plays out in the order it’s listed below when you pursue a career as a real estate agent, but each state will have subtle differences as to how to get a real estate license.
+The five steps below will guide you through the process of becoming a real estate agent.
+Typically the process plays out in the order it’s listed below when you pursue a career as a real estate agent, but each state will have subtle differences as to how to get your real estate license.

 - Qualify to become an agent in your state